tugraz-isds/rslidy/CONTRIBUTING.md

 Feedback and suggestions about Rslidy are welcome.

-Note though that the developers' time is limited and response times are not guaranteed. ;-)
+However, the developers' time is limited and response times are not guaranteed... ;-)